COVID-19 Protocols and Procedures

 Health and Safety Violations

-A participant who is unvaccinated and untested, or is not following other safety guidelines, is putting the health and safety of all our participants and their communities at risk.
+A participant who is not following safety guidelines is putting the health and safety of all our participants and their communities at risk.
 Such behavior is unacceptable and will not be tolerated.

 - All registered team members are required to understand health and safety expectations coming into the event.
 All registered participants are required to sign an infectious disease waiver that includes an agreement to follow health and safety rules.